What is the Law Regarding Employment in Rockford?

 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
-When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Rockford.
+Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
+So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
+When the parties use an employment contract, the terms of employment will be regulated by their state and federal laws, as applied to people living in Rockford.

 Anti-Discrimination laws in Rockford